Distributional Instrumental Variable Method: Introduction

 \section{Introduction}

-Understanding causal effects is crucial in many fields to understand the influence of an economic policy~\citep{anderson2000,acemoglu2001} or a medical treatment~\citep{mcclellan1994,wang2005,muennig2011}, or to make predictions under unseen interventions~\citep{buhlmann2020invariance,christiansen2022}.
-In the absence of randomised experiments, it is often challenging to infer these effects due to unmeasured confounding factors that impact both the treatment and the outcome.
-The instrumental variable (IV) approach \citep{wright1928tariff,imbens1994} is a class of well-established methods to address this issue, allowing to estimate causal effects from observational data.
+Understanding causal effects is crucial in many fields, for example to assess the influence of an economic policy~\citep{anderson2000,acemoglu2001} or a medical treatment~\citep{mcclellan1994,wang2005,muennig2011}, or to make predictions under unseen interventions~\citep{buhlmann2020invariance,christiansen2022}.
+In the absence of randomised experiments, it is often challenging to infer these effects due to unmeasured confounding factors that simultaneously affect both the treatment and the outcome.
+A central strategy to address such endogeneity is the instrumental variable (IV) approach, first proposed by~\citet{wright1928tariff} and subsequently developed in econometrics and statistics~\citep{hansen1982,newey2003,angrist1996}.
+An instrument is a variable that influences the treatment but has no direct effect on the outcome, thereby enabling consistent estimation of causal parameters.
+Classical estimators such as two-stage least squares (2SLS) and generalised method of moments (GMM) have been widely applied across economics, epidemiology, and the social sciences~\citep{angrist1991,card1999,staiger1997,chernozhukov2005}, making IVs a standard tool for causal inference.